 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
+Pupil Premium is allocated to schools and is clearly identifiable.
 It is for the school to decide how the Pupil Premium is spent.
-However, schools will be held accountable for how they have used the additional funding to support pupils from low-income families.
-New measures will be included in the performance tables that will capture the achievement of the pupils covered by the Pupil Premium.
+However, schools are held accountable for how they have used the additional funding to support pupils from low-income families.
+Performance tables capture the achievement of the pupils covered by the Pupil Premium.

 Catch Up Funding is provided to schools to assist them with intervening with and supporting students that failed to meet national expectations in English and / or Mathematics at the end of Key Stage 2.
 To see how Broaodak School used this funding and details of the impact it had click the link below.